Please note: At your instructor's discretion,

 SPSS

-test 1 (Wednesday 10/30) .
-The test will
+test 1 (Wednesday 10/29 .
+The test will be

-be taken in-class, on BlackBoard)
+taken in-class, on BlackBoard) .

-.
-The test will require
+The test will require you to use SPSS to

-you to use SPSS to drop some observations based on how
+drop some observations based on how people answered a

-people answered a specific question.
-You also will be
+specific question.
+You also will be asked to create a

-asked to create a smaller version of a dataset by dropping
+smaller version of a dataset by dropping a couple of

-create a few variables, including new variables that draw
+few variables, including new variables that draw

-generate and interpret descriptive statistics for a
+and interpret descriptive statistics for a variable and

-into groups and run frequencies or descriptives).
-The test
+run frequencies or descriptives).
+The test will make up 5%

 Unit 2